Gasteria brachyphylla Care Indoors; Watering, Light, Soil, Propagation, Problems & Remedies

 Where to Buy

-If you would like to add these plants to your collection, check them out on Etsy (Link to Etsy).
+If you would like to add Gasteria brachyphylla to your collection, you may acquire them online from Etsy (Link to Etsy).

-Gasteria brachyphylla prospers in bright light with 6-8 hours of direct sunlight, average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Gasteria brachyphylla indoors, provide bright light with 6-8 hours of direct sunlight, warmth of 18-290C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

 Gasteria brachyphylla requires pruning to keep it neat as well as discourage pests and diseases.
-Repotting is done during the growing season when it becomes pot-bound.
+Repotting is done in the beginning of the growing season when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Gasteria brachyphylla